 - A house that is move-in ready appeals to potential buyers.

 If you have an older roof that seems to be in good condition, the best thing to do is have a roofing specialist examine the roof and advise you on whether your roof needs to be repaired or replaced before putting it on the housing market.
-Sometimes, a few simple repairs is all it takes to get your roof back into an acceptable condition to attract potential buyers.
+Sometimes, a few simple repairs are all it takes to get your roof back into an acceptable condition to attract potential buyers.

 The choice is up to you on whether to replace your roof.
 But with so many factors to consider, the choice is not simple.
 Fortunately, the roofing experts at Pfeifer Roofing can provide you with a free inspection and professional advice on what your options are.